w3c/wai-bcase/index.md

 <img src="{{ "/content-images/wai-bcase/business-case.svg" | relative_url }}" alt="" style="float: right; margin-left: 2rem; width: 30%; max-width: 220px">

-Organizations and enterprises of all kinds require a business case for the pursuit of a policy or course of action.
-Whether the organization is commercial, educational, non-profit, or governmental, it requires justification for dedicating resources such as money or effort in support of a specific organizational goal.
+A business case is a necessary tool for organizations when planning for various initiatives.
+Whether the organization is commercial, educational, non-profit, or governmental, it requires justification for dedicating resources such as money or effort in support of a specific organizational policy or goal.
 "Business” in this article refers to all types of organizations with the understanding that different aspects will be relevant depending on the organizational focus and purpose.
 For example, government businesses may be more committed to the legal and equity aspects while commercial businesses care more about the brand and market enhancement provided by an integrated accessibility program.

-Determining which of the many benefits of web accessibility are most relevant in your business environment will help you build the most compelling Business case for your situation.
-Use these resources to inspire confidence among leaders and decision makers that continued investment in accessibility is good for your business.
+To create a compelling business case, it is important to highlight the most relevant accessibility benefits within your operational landscape.
+This article provides research and examples to inspire confidence among leaders and decision makers that continued investment in accessibility is good for your business.

 **Businesses that integrate accessibility are more likely to be innovative, inclusive enterprises that reach more people with positive brand messaging that meets emerging global legal requirements.**

-A research study of Fortune 100 companies indicates that disability inclusion as part of an overall diversity strategy is common practice among high performing businesses.[^1]
+A research study of Fortune 100 companies indicates that disability inclusion, as part of an overall diversity strategy, is common practice among high performing businesses.[^1]

 When accessibility is part of strategic planning, businesses are better equipped for success in our connected world of commerce, academia, and civic engagement.